mendhak/waveshare-epaper-display/README.md

 Turn the Pi off, then put the HAT on top of the Pi's GPIO pins.

 Connect the ribbon from the epaper display to the extension.
 To do this you will need to lift the black latch at the back of the connector, insert the ribbon slowly, then push the latch down.

-Now turn the Pi back on.
+Now turn the Pi back on and SSH into it.

 ## Using this application